 I mostly invest in U.S. ETFs, and I have recommended these ETFs many times on this blog.
 I consider U.S. ETFs to be the best available ETFs.
-I have talked a few times about what makes them great in various articles.
-But since I still get many questions, I will now go into all the details of these U.S. ETFs.
+I have talked several times about what makes them great in various articles.
+But since I still get many questions, I will go into all the details of these U.S. ETFs.

 I am talking about Exchanged Traded Funds (ETFs) that invest in the United States.
 I talk specifically about ETFs from the United States.
 What matters here is the domicile of the ETF.
 This is more important than many people realize.

-So, let’s see what makes these U.S. ETFs great.
+So, here is what makes these U.S. ETFs great.

 Availability of U.S. ETFs

 First, we need to address the issue of the availability of U.S. ETFs, or lack thereof.

 If you are in the United States, you will not have any issues.
 However, if you are in Europe, this is another story.
 Indeed, due to European regulations, many countries lost access to U.S. ETFs.